ighellache/ighellache/README.md

 🌱 I’m currently learning html, css and javascript.
 You can find out more about me here: https://ighellache.github.io/

-Here are the links to the projects that I have worked on in peer programming:
+Here are the links to the projects that I have worked on:

 ## Agency page:
 https://fac26.github.io/thepurpleelephant/